TTLN Team

-The Trent and Tame Language Hub is a collaboration between the Language Departments at The Arthur Terry School in Sutton Coldfield and Painsley Catholic College in Staffordshire.
+The Trent and Tame Language Network is a collaboration between the Language Departments at The Arthur Terry School in Sutton Coldfield and Painsley Catholic College in Staffordshire.

-The Trent and Tame Language Hub core team is made up of four experienced Language Teachers who have all held leadership positions in multiple schools in our region.
-Speaking French, Spanish and German, the team are excited to broaden the reach of the Language Hub.
-We are also supported by six advocates working with our affiliate schools and to promote the teaching and learning of both German and Home, Heritage and Community Languages.
+The Trent and Tame Language Network’s core team is made up of three experienced Language Teachers who have all held leadership positions in multiple schools in our region.
+Speaking French, Spanish and German, the team are excited to broaden the reach of the Language Network.

 Tracy Williams